Gabri177/so_long/README.md

 ![so_long](https://github.com/Gabri177/so_long/assets/152025617/507ddca0-33f5-42e7-a118-0f4834dbaeb9)

 ## Introduction
-**"So Long"** is a small 2D game project designed as part of the curriculum at 42 School.
+&emsp;&emsp;**"So Long"** is a small 2D game project designed as part of the curriculum at 42 School.
 The main objective of this project is to introduce students to graphical programming and reinforce their skills in C programming, particularly in managing graphics, creating simple game logic, and handling user inputs.
 The game is built upon the principles of a classic tile-based game where the player must navigate through a map to reach an exit, collect items, and possibly avoid or interact with obstacles or enemies.

 ## Technical Stack
 **Programming Language**: